Sven Lagerbring

 Sven Lagerbring (originally Sven Bring; after being knighted, he wrote his name as Sven Lager Bring; 24 February 1707 – 5 December 1787) was a Swedish professor and historian.
 He has been described as "the first Swedish historian in the modern sense."

+Lagerbring was a professor at Lund University.
+He initiated more modern, critical research in Swedish history alongside Olof von Dalin.
+He published a wide range of works, including the influential four-volume Swea rikes historia.
+Lagerbring became a member of the Royal Swedish Academy of History and Antiquities in 1786.